s8sg/goflow/README.md

 ## Execute It

-Using the client you can requests the flow directly.
+Using the goflow client you can request the flow directly.
-The requests are always async and gets queued for the worker to pick up
+The requests are always async and gets queued for the workers to pick up
 ```go
 fs := &goflow.FlowService{
     RedisURL: "localhost:6379",